SalmaaHamza/CG/README.md

 ------------
 ## Application of this project in the Biomedical fields

-- we can use it in rehabiliation, This excersises can help the patients to know the way to do the exercises
+- we can use it in rehabiliation.

 ## Issues